 Major cities like Milan, Venice, Bologna, Florence, Rome, Naples, Bari and others are connected by high-speed trains, while others are served with regional trains which are slower but still great for reaching any corner of Italy (they are also fairly cheap).

-You can travel from Milan to Rome in only 3 hours or from Venice to Rome for 4 hours.
 High-speed trains runs all across the country and you can easily reach Bari (from this port you can take ferry to Dubrovnik, in the south of Croatia), Brindisi (catch here ferries to Greece) and Lecce from both Rome or Naples.

 Regional trains, which are slower, connects large cities such as Rome and Florence with smaller cities in the region.
 This way, you can travel from Florence to other destinations in Tuscany (Prato, Pistoia, Lucca and Pisa) quickly and affordable (for only €3-5).